McCloudS/subgen/README.md

 ### Standalone/Without Docker

-install python3 and ffmpeg and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper transformers optimum accelerate`.
+install python3 and ffmpeg and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper transformers optimum accelerate watchdog`.
 Then run it: `python3 subgen.py`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.

 ### Docker